Chart Color Schemes

 Educational outcomes in Kariong fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 32.2% of residents currently enrolled in formal education, comprising 11.4% in primary, 9.7% in secondary, and 3.9% in tertiary education.
+Educational participation is notably high, with 32.2% of residents currently enrolled in formal education.
+This includes 11.4% in primary education, 9.7% in secondary education, and 3.9% pursuing tertiary education.

 Frequently Asked Questions - Education